Layer 2 Network Address Translation

 l2nat instance vlan

-Show the configuration details for the specified Layer 2 NAT instance.
+1. (Optional) Use the show l2nat instance name1 command to show the configuration details for the specified layer 2 NAT instance.

 Example: